kevinrussel/Emotonal_Stock_Trader/README.md

 so there is that.
 I have decided that I am going to do a different Readme document because lord knows, if someone tries to read this, it is going to sound like the mumblings of a madman.
 Anyway, back to the grind (or lack thereof hahahahah)

+entry #13) oct/21/24
+Well the day has finally come where I now need to figure out the flow of the program.
+I am going to be acting on the thinking that I have already set up the serverless and the program is going to going to be running continually.
+Every 15 minutes, my program will call a function in the news.py, this function will return a headline back to the program.
+The program will then check the headline with preexsting headlines.
+(This is what I am also thinking, to avoid conflict, you can only trade a certain stock once per day.) (ie: 24 hours since the last trade??). but lets forget about edge cases right now.
+The next part of this program is to then to call on the Ai portion of this code, this Ai functoin will take in the headline and spit back out a output with a number.
+With this
+I will then call upon the paper trading account and it will execute the trade.
+I have to figure out if I can even sell a stock without buying it first?.
+Ok I am back and here are some of the changes that I was able to make.
+The first change lets me see the position of each stock, therefore I can now start getting some logic to ensure that I only buy if I already own the stock.
+Secondly, I now have the code set up in such a fashion that the news articles will be spit out by popularity first.
+This is to ensure that I do not get some back water news channel reporting misinformation.
+Finally, I want to make another TODO which will write each Ai transaction as well as some other key features onto a excel file, I think that would be cool to see in the future.
+The companies that I am mostly going to trade is Apple, Microsoft, Amazon, google, Tesla, Meta, Nvida, Netflix, Walmart, and JP morgan, (I might also toss in an elon for tesla).
+Thank you for sticking with another entry and I will see you later.